Monthly Newsletter

 Anniversaries

-Oak Pointe: Francis Bundy, Dee Green, Harrison & Natalie Harker, Barbara Gillman
+Oak Pointe Assisted Living: Francis Bundy, Dee Green, Harrison & Natalie Harker, Barb Gillman

-The Oaks: Bette Reed, Elaine Beard, Sandra Fisher (rehab)
+The Oaks Skilled Care: Bette Reed, Elaine Beard, Joanna Sims

 Byron Health Center: April Snyder